CenturyLink (CTL) Q3 2017 Results - Earnings Call Transcript

 Glen F. Post - CenturyLink, Inc.

 Sure.
 First of all, on the consumer broadband piece, we are focused – as we've talked about, we're focused on attracting higher lifetime value customers with higher average revenue per customer, or ARPU, through our Price For Life offers.
 We've been very successful with that, and although we lost around 100,000 units, our revenues were flat.
 And with that, we also reduced our cost because we haven't – we have higher margins with those higher revenue customers.
 So we end up with better cash flows with that.
-We also had a one-month delay in the launch of Price For Life in the, what we call our legacy Qwest markets, and with this launch now doing well, we had a one-month impact there.
+We also had a one-month delay in the launch of Price For Life in the, what we call our legacy Qwest markets, and we've just launched now and doing well, we had a one-month impact there.

 And the other thing we saw was just a much higher than expected loss of customers at the 20 megabits and below speeds in a lot of the markets where we have that.
 So we had a much higher loss there.
-I think a couple of reasons, first of all, you see cable rolling out more with a more aggressive offers, higher speeds and just the demand for bandwidth in those markets.
-We – as far as we're doing going forward, we're going to continue to lead with Price For Life offers.
+I think a couple of reasons, first of all, you see cable rolling out more with more aggressive offers, higher speeds and just the demand for bandwidth in those markets.
+We – as far as what we're doing going forward, we're going to continue to lead with Price For Life offers.
 We're going to focus on the higher-value customers.
 We think it's the right approach.
-We're also going to focus on penetrating the higher-speed footprint where we enabled already.
+We're also going to focus on penetrating the higher-speed footprint we've enabled already.

-We'll continue to divest (30:24) in the higher speeds we've talked about previously and we'll provide a higher-value offer in the coming months in the fourth quarter for customers in the lower speed markets.
+We'll continue to invest in the higher speeds we've talked about previously and we'll provide a higher-value offer in the coming months in the fourth quarter for customers in the lower speed markets.
 We'll try to take some – we're not going to – go with the promotions we've had in the past.
 We don't think that's the right approach.
 But we'll try to have a value offer for them where we have the lower speeds.

-As far as the plans for our continued build out of the markets as we've talked about before, (30:52) high-speed, the technology and market economics allow us to.
-We'll put fiber where it makes sense.
-But if you look at our – what we've talked with you about before, in our top 25 markets by early 2020, we expect to have over 90% of homes passed with 40 megabits and more service, over 70% of our homes, and businesses passed with 100 megabits and service for more (31:18) in over 20%, with a gig of service for more (31:21).
+As far as the plans for our continued build out of the markets as we've talked about before, our view is that we should always enable the high-speed, the technology and market economics allow us to.
+We'll put fiber in where it makes sense.
+But if you look at our – what we've talked with you about before, in our top 25 markets by early 2020, we expect to have over 90% of homes passed with 40 megabits or more of service, over 70% of our homes, and businesses passed with 100 megabits and service or more in over 20%, with a gig of service or more.
 And we'll keep working to enhance those speeds.
-We think the more we can get the future group of share (31:27) with fiber, we'll do more of that when we can.
+We think the more we can get of share, especially with fiber, we'll do more of that when we can.
 But we believe it's the right approach.
 And I may have not mentioned this, but we saw growth in all speed bands other than 20 megabits and below.
 We saw growth in units in all of the other speed bands above that.
 So it is speed that's making a big difference and we'll continue to focus on that build-out.

 Philip A. Cusick - JPMorgan Securities LLC